 5. Sandals for beach and leisure time

-If you plan to visit any beach destinations in Turkey, be sure to pack some sandals for the beach.
+If you plan to visit any beach destinations in Turkey, be sure to pack some sandals or flip-flops for the beach.
 The sand is often very hot under your feet, so you will want shoes to walk on the beaches.

 Some beaches have rocky terrain, so you may even want to bring water shoes if you are planning to do a lot of swimming in the ocean.